CumulusNetworks/docs/content/nvue-reference/Set-and-Unset-Commands/TACACS.md

 ## <h>nv set system aaa tacacs exclude-user username \<value\></h>

-Configures TACACS to exclude a user from going to the TACACS+ server for authentication.
+Configures TACACS to exclude the specified user from going to the TACACS+ server for authentication.

 ### Command Syntax